Skip to content

 Share Articles

-Read more to understand different types of trauma and the types of support each may need: resources.lucet.health/toolkit-trauma-awareness/what-is-trauma
+Read more to learn about different types of trauma and ways to find support: resources.lucet.health/toolkit-trauma-awareness/what-is-trauma

 #MentalHealth #PTSD #PTSDawareness #HealTrauma